 Select the Tech

 Make sure that whatever platform you choose, it includes the option to mute all participants, and unmute those who are speaking.
 You don’t want to run into an issue where there’s a lot of background noise or someone who doesn’t realize they’re unmuted, so control over the sound is important!
 Review your needs and requirements for the AGM, and make sure that whatever tech you select meets all of your requirements.
 While many can seem costly, there are other inexpensive options out there, and some with the potential for a one time use, so ensure you’ve allotted the time for sufficient research and demonstrations.

 Communication is Key!

 Communication is key!
 Devise a communication strategy that is frequent and concise in order to detail what everyone needs to know in order to participate.
 The goal is to reduce barriers to participation, not create more.
 Create a guide to make it easy for them, including topics such as how to utilize the system in place, if there’s any downloads to be completed in advance, how voting will operate, as well as usual items like where they can find the meeting materials and how to submit proxies.
-Request that members RSVP (you can do this through a Google form) so you know in advance if you’ll meet quorum (but keep in mind about 30% may not show day of, even if they RSVP’d).
+Request that members RSVP (you can do this through a Google form) so you know in advance if you’ll meet quorum, but keep in mind that about 30% may not show day of, even if they RSVP’d.
 Be mindful of time zones for those that are a National/International organization, and try to accommodate as many as is reasonable.

 Practice, Practice, Practice!

 Book a rehearsal with everyone set to speak at the AGM.
-Practice unmuting and taking control of the presentation, as well as the polling feature.
+Practice unmuting and taking control of the presentation, as well as the polling features.
 Practice makes perfect, and while almost nothing runs perfectly, it will help reduce the number of issues during the AGM.
 It also helps to set someone as the tech point person, in order to know who will be managing any and all troubleshooting needs that day.
 This should be separate from whoever is speaking, as well as whoever is taking minutes.

 As with any event, do a post AGM survey!
 Find out how it went from the attendee’s perspective, what could be done better, what issues anyone might have had (if any).
 This will help you refine and plan future virtual events.